Donders-Institute/bidscoin/README.md

       bidsmapper.py /project/foo/raw /project/foo/bids
       bidsmapper.py /project/foo/raw /project/foo/bids -b bidsmap_dccn

-The `bidsmapper.py` tool scans all source data folders of your dataset and saves the known and unknown key-value mappings in a [bidsmap file](#the-bidsmap-files).
-Institute users may want to use a customized template.

 #### Step 2: Running the bidseditor

     usage: bidseditor.py [-h] [-s SOURCEFOLDER] [-b BIDSMAP] [-t TEMPLATE] bidsfolder

-    This function launches a graphical interface for editing the bidsmap.yaml file that is e.g. produced by bidsmapper.py.
-The user can fill in or change the BIDS values for entries that are unidentified or sub-optimal, such that meaningful BIDS filenames will be generated.
-The resulting bidsmap.yaml file can be used for converting the data to BIDS using bidscoiner.py
+    This tool launches a graphical user interface for editing the bidsmap.yaml file that is e.g. produced by the bidsmapper or by this bidseditor itself.
+The user can fill in or change the BIDS labels for entries that are unidentified or sub-optimal, such that meaningful BIDS output names will be generated from these labels.
+The saved bidsmap.yaml output file can be used for converting the source data to BIDS using the bidscoiner.

     positional arguments:
       bidsfolder            The destination folder with the (future) bids data